uay/uay-react-tailwind-gantt/docs/Guidelines.md

 We cannot use `<T>` in every context, and then we would have to use both in some cases, or we are not consistent everywhere.

+## Test-files location

+Test-files should be located in the same folder as the file to be tested.
+This makes it easier to understand the context.